AdvancedCSS2024/idg1292-2024-oblig3-group07/README.md

 # Project Overview

-we discussed which goal we wanted to take on and decided to go with goal 14,
+we discussed which goal we wanted to take on and decided to go with goal 14.
+We wanted the storytelling to be short and precise which we hope would make the user interested.
+The initial goal is to make the user more interested so they click the read more link which links to the UN´s own website, which goes a bit more into to detail for the specially interested.
+The way we make it interesting is by having a storytelling website which talks about the important parts.

 ## brainstorming session

 We came up with the idea of making it so the storytelling appears when moving down the ocean.
+The brainstorming session was very short so we both agreed pretty quickly how we wanted to handle this project

+## Storyboard

+## Instructions

+The site is quite easy to navigate since it is only up and down.
+One scroll downwards will automatically take you to the next section, same goes for scrolling upwards, just make sure to read the text before scrolling.

 https://www.youtube.com/watch?v=uV8kH5RgSZU scroll effect inspiration